 U.S.-based Internet Search Providers.
 U.S.-based Internet search providers such as Google and Microsoft have a strong global presence, well-established brand names, more users and customers and significantly greater financial resources than we do.
-Google's Chinese website google.cn is our major competitor in Chinese language search.
 We may also continue to face competition from other existing competitors and new entrants in the Chinese language search market.